top of page

 Trauma

 Trauma refers to a deeply distressing or disturbing event or experience that overwhelms an individual's ability to cope and may have lasting psychological effects.
 Traumatic experiences can vary widely in their nature and impact on individuals.
-Here are different kinds of trauma:
+There is a wide variety of trauma that we can work through in trauma therapy, including:

 • Physical Trauma: Physical trauma involves bodily harm or injury resulting from accidents, falls, violence, or other traumatic incidents.
 Examples include fractures, burns, and wounds.

-• Emotional or Psychological Trauma: Emotional or psychological trauma occurs in response to distressing events that deeply affect a person's emotional well-being.
+• Emotional Trauma: Emotional, or psychological, trauma occurs in response to distressing events that deeply affect a person's emotional well-being.
 These events can include emotional abuse, witnessing violence, or experiencing the sudden loss of a loved one.

 • Sexual Trauma: Sexual trauma refers to any unwanted or non-consensual sexual experience, including sexual assault, rape, or childhood sexual abuse.

 • Developmental Trauma: Developmental trauma occurs during critical stages of a person's development, such as infancy, childhood, or adolescence.
-It can significantly impact emotional and social development.
+A traumatic event at this stage of life can significantly impact emotional and social development.

-• Post-Traumatic Stress Disorder (PTSD): PTSD is a specific type of trauma that results from experiencing or witnessing a life-threatening event, such as combat, natural disasters, or serious accidents.
-Symptoms of PTSD may include flashbacks, nightmares, hypervigilance, and avoidance of reminders of the traumatic event.
+• Post-Traumatic Stress Disorder (PTSD): PTSD is a specific type of trauma that results from experiencing or witnessing a life-threatening event or traumatic experience, such as combat, natural disasters, or serious accidents.
+PTSD trauma symptoms may include flashbacks, nightmares, hypervigilance, and avoidance of reminders of the traumatic event.

 • Medical Trauma: Medical trauma arises from traumatic medical experiences, such as invasive surgeries, life-threatening illnesses, or medical procedures involving significant pain or distress.